LaTourell's Moose Lake Outfitters

 Soudan Underground Mine State Park

 This Minnesota State Park features Minnesota's first and deepest underground iron mine.
-One-hour guided tours will take you 2,400 feet down and more than 100 years into our past.
+One-hour guided tours will take you 2,400 feet down and more than 100 years into Minnesota's past.
 Put on a hard hat and venture a half-mile into the earth.
 You'll gain a new appreciation for the lives of early miners, and come to understand the impact of mining on the lives of northeastern Minnesota settlers.
-Tours are available from Memorial Day through September, 10:00 a.m. - 4:00 p.m.
-Educational and group tours by special arrangement.
-Park hours 9:00 a.m. to 6:00 p.m.
-(218) 753-2245.
+Park hours: Daily from 8 a.m. until 10 p.m.
+Office hours: May through September: Daily from 9 a.m. to 5 p.m.; October through April: Weekdays from 8 a.m. to 4:30 p.m.
+Winter office entrance located at 1379 Stuntz Bay Road, Soudan, MN